 Individuals with and without legal status have been identified as trafficking victims from almost every region of the world.
-According to the U.S. Department of State's 2019 "Trafficking in Persons Report".
+According to the U.S. Department of State's 2020 "Trafficking in Persons Report".
 The top three countries of origin are:

-- United States
+• United States

 Among the populations in the United States' most vulnerable to human trafficking:

-- juvenile justice systems, including foster care
+• children in the child welfare and juvenile justice systems, including foster care

-- runaway and homeless youth
+• runaway and homeless youth

-- American Indians and Alaska Natives, particularly women and girls
+• American Indians and Alaska Natives, particularly women and girls

-- persons with limited English and proficiency
+• persons with limited English proficiency

-Despite New York legislation that criminalizes sex trafficking, and removes the requirement that prove force, fraud, or coercion for victims under 18 years old, the Unified Court System finds that arrests for sex trafficking remain relatively low, perhaps due to difficulties in identifying and investigating this crime.
+Advocates report a growing recognition of trauma bonding, which occurs when a trafficker uses rewards and punishments in cycles of abuse to foster a powerful emotional connection with the victim.Despite New York legislation that criminalizes sex trafficking, and removes the requirement that prove force, fraud, or coercion for victims under 18 years old, the Unified Court System finds that arrests for sex trafficking remain relatively low, perhaps due to difficulties in identifying and investigating this crime.

-- 1,150 prostitution-related arrests [This figure includes arrests for Unauthorized Practice of a Licensed Profession (ED 6512), Prostitution (PL 230.00 & 230.03), and Loitering (PL 240.37)]
+• 330 prostitution-related arrests [This figure includes arrests for Unauthorized Practice of a Licensed Profession (ED 6512), Prostitution (PL 230.00 & 230.03), and Loitering (PL 240.37)]

-- 600 arrests for patronizing a person engaged in prostitution [This figure includes arrests for Patronizing a Prostitute (PL 230.04, 230.05, 230.08, 230.11 & 230.12)]
+• 316 arrests for patronizing a person engaged in prostitution [This figure includes arrests for Patronizing a Prostitute (PL 230.04, 230.05, 230.08, 230.11 & 230.12)]

-- 185 arrests for compelling, permitting, or promoting prostitution [This figure includes arrests for Promoting Prostitution (PL 230.19, 230.20, 230.25 & 230.30), Compelling Prostitution (PL 230.33) and Permitting Prostitution (PL 230.40)]
+• 100 arrests for compelling, permitting, or promoting prostitution [This figure includes arrests for Promoting Prostitution (PL 230.19, 230.20, 230.25 & 230.30), Compelling Prostitution (PL 230.33) and Permitting Prostitution (PL 230.40)]

 • 14 arrests for sex trafficking [This figure includes arrests for Sex Trafficking (PL 230.34)]The Unified Court System’s Human Trafficking Intervention Courts (HTICs) are committed to ensuring trauma-informed responses to justice-involved victims of sex trafficking.
 By building upon lessons learned in Drug Treatment Courts, Domestic Violence Courts, and Mental Health Courts, HTICs incorporate the key principles of problem-solving courts (i.e., specially trained judges, judicial monitoring, and linkages to services) to address the unique needs of this vulnerable population.
-In that regard, the Office of Policy and Planning is working closely with local courts to develop new strategies to identify and improve services for trafficking survivors who enter the criminal and/or family justice systems.
+In that regard, the Office for Justice Initiatives - Division of Policy and Planning works closely with local courts to develop new strategies to identify and improve services for trafficking survivors who enter the criminal and/or family justice systems.